Successful Treatment of a Periapical Cyst Case at Herident Dental Clinic

 There are three primary treatment approaches:

-Option 2: Root canal therapy combined with surgical cyst removal and apicoectomy
+Method 2: root canal treatment combined with cyst removal and apicoectomy

 Depending on the size of the cyst, the amount of bone loss, and the patient's overall oral health, the dentist will determine the most suitable treatment plan.